"How To" Manual For Clubs/Organizations

 3. The Student Association Senator should be prepared to announce the event at the Student Association Government Assembly Meeting.

-4. Make arrangements with club/organization members to ensure the event is properly staffed (ex.
-Ticket sales, load-in, load-out, clean-up).
+4. Make arrangements with club/organization members to ensure the event is properly staffed (ex. ticket sales, load-in, load-out, clean-up).

 One (1) day prior to the event: